REPORT FROM UUA TRUSTEE - FLORIDA & MID-SOUTH DISTRICTS

 frequently, and not coordinated.
 Well, something is being done about it!

-February is the first month when an experimental "monthly mailing" will be
+February is the first month when an experimental "monthly mailing"

 tried.
 Each department will submit whatever might have gone out separately